-Library Exchange Format (LEF) is an open specification for representing physical layout information on components of an integrated circuit in an ASCII format.
-It represents all required information for a place and route of the components without the need to include the full physical design.
+Library Exchange Format (LEF) is an open specification for representing physical layout information.
+It can be used on components with an integrated circuit in an ASCII format.
+LEF represents all required information for the place and route of components without the need to include the full physical design.
 It is normally used in conjunction with DEF file format.
-Besides the component information it also stores some technology information on conducting layers and via layers.
+Besides the component information, it also stores some technological information on conducting layers and via layers.

-The LEF file format is strong connected with the DEF file format.
-So both files are needed for a correct display of a physical design.
-Please first open the corresponding LEF file and then import or attach the DEF file.
-With the opening of the LEF file also the technology information on routing layers are set.
+The LEF file format is strongly connected with the DEF file format.
+Both files are needed for the correct display of a physical design.
+First open the corresponding LEF file and then import or attach the DEF file.
+With the opening of the LEF file, the technology information on routing layers is set.
 The LEF file format only knows layernames.
-By opening a LEF file the LayoutEditor analysed the used layers.
-If a used layername already exist in the current setup, this layer is used.
-Otherwise the first unused layer is renamed.
+By opening an LEF file the LayoutEditor analyses the used layers.
+If a used layername already exists in the current setup, this layer is used.
+Otherwise, the first unused layer is renamed.

-Save to the LEF file format will create a LEF files for the current displayed cell.
-So only cells used as reference in the displayed cell are saved.
-All referred cell need to have a bounding box painted on the layer set as bounding box layer in the SetupDialog.
+Saving to the LEF file format will create LEF files for the currently displayed cell.
+Only cells used as reference in the displayed cell are saved.
+All referred cells need to have a binding box painted on the layer and set as binding box layer in the SetupDialog.
 Also only layers set as connecting layers are exported.
-The information on the technology layers is stored as well as the definition of the default via.
+The information on the technology layers is stored along the definition of the default.
 The export can be used in conjunction with the DEF file format to trigger an external routing tool.